-Newborn Mini Session Vs. Full Session
+Newborn Mini Session Details

 Session length & posing options